JJ/concurrent-evostar-2015/README.md

 2015
 ====

-Papers to be published in 2015
+Papers to be published in Evostar 2015
+- RTS games
+- Storytelling